sysbio-curie/Neko/README.rst

 3) Stepwise connection: a focus on the INE algorithm
 4) Connect to upstream components
 5) Build network based on kinase-phosphosite interactions
-6) Connect to downstream Gene Ontology terms.
+6) Connect to downstream Gene Ontology terms
 7) Map tissue expression
 8) Network comparison
 9) Re-creating famous pathways from SIGNOR and WIKIPATHWAYS using NeKo
+10) Import and complete a network
+11) Network history, branching, and visualisation

 You can find these notebooks in the `notebooks` directory of the repository.